-Set the address setting (MGC) on the Primary instrument to "99".
+Set the address setting (MGC) on the Primary instrument to "0 - 0".

-You have to enter the address of the Secondary instruments in the list of the Primary instruments.
+You have to enter the addresses of the Secondary instruments in the list of the Primary instruments.
 This function is not possible in the supply and adjustment module.
 To do this you need PACTware with the respective DTM.